7 Steps to Making Money on Udemy

 - This instructor made $42.83 in her first month

-- The first two months made this instructor around $1,058
+- The first two months made this instructor around $1,058 of extra income

 The income potential in your first few months as a new Udemy instructor varies based on many factors like the size of your existing audience, your course topic, and the marketing power behind your promotional efforts.